Blog | Personal Finance, Real Estate

 The caveat is that the income from the house needs to be higher than the expenses.
 It needs to have positive cash flow.
 This, of course, only happens with investment property.
 The renter pays you rent that covers your expenses, including your mortgage and your taxes.
 You make money each and every month while they also pay down your liability.
 It’s a wonderful thing.

-When I say real estate, I don’t mean your personal residence, which is a liability.
-What I mean is what is described above, investment real estate, which is a great investment because it puts money in your pocket each month in the form of rent.
+Real estate doesn’t mean your personal residence (a liability); what it actually means is what is described above, investment real estate, which is a great investment because it puts money in your pocket each month in the form of rent.

-There are three other primary assets: business, paper, and commodities.
+There are four other primary assets: business, paper, commodities and cryptocurrency.
 If you are an entrepreneur or a business owner, your business is an asset.
 Paper assets are stocks, bonds, mutual funds, and so on.
-Finally, commodities include gold, and other resources like oil and gas, and so on.
+Commodities include gold, and other resources like oil and gas, and so on.
+Finally, cryptocurrency is a digital currency that is maintained by a decentralized system.

-My wife and I started out making our money in real estate, putting our money to work in properties that we could rent them out and see ongoing returns.
-After that, we diversified, so now we have some money in all of four of these asset areas.
+Robert Kiyosaki started making his money in real estate, putting their money to work in properties that they could rent out and see ongoing returns.
+After that, they diversified, and now have money in all five asset classes.

 Invest for cash flow, not appreciation